awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/setting-up.md

   + \(Optional\) `systemctl` \(to set up the AWS IoT Greengrass Core software as a system service\)
   + \(Optional\) `useradd`, `groupadd`, and `usermod` \(to set up the `ggc_user` system user and `ggc_group` system group\)
   + \(Optional\) `mkfifo` \(to run Lambda functions as components\)
++ To configure system resource limits for component processes, your device must run Linux kernel version 2\.6\.24 or later\.
 + To run Lambda functions, your device must meet additional requirements\.
 For more information, see [Requirements to run Lambda functions](#greengrass-v2-lambda-requirements)\.

 ### Requirements to run Lambda functions<a name="greengrass-v2-lambda-requirements"></a>